This troubleshooting guide can help you monitor and solve common issues with Cloud VPN.

 To find specific problems, you can search your logs for the following strings:

-In the following table, use one of the advanced filters listed to search for a particular event, and adjust the timeframe as necessary.
+- In the Query builder pane, enter one of the advanced queries listed in the following table to search for a particular event, and click Run Query.

 To view Use this Logging search Cloud VPN initiates Phase 1 (IKE SA)